 You can create users and groups in Oracle Cloud Infrastructure.
-Then, you can use policies to specify which users and groups can create, access, or modify resources such as file systems, mount targets, snapshots, and export options within .
+Then, you can use policies to specify which users and groups can create, access, or change resources such as file systems, mount targets, snapshots, outbound connectors, and export options.
 See Overview of Identity and Access Management to learn more about how to set up access.

 The network security layer allows you to use VCN network security groups (NSGs) and security rules to block the appropriate ports from specific IP addresses and CIDR blocks and restrict host access.
 However, it's on an ‘all or nothing’ basis - the client either can or cannot access the mount target, and therefore all file systems associated with it.
 See Ways to Secure Your Network for general information about VCN security groups, security lists, and rules.
 See Configuring VCN Security Rules for File Storage for specific information about the security rules necessary for File Storage.

 File Storage service supports the AUTH_SYS style of authentication and permission checking for remote NFS client requests.
 When mounting file systems, we recommend that you use the

 -nosuid option.
 This option disables set-user-identifier or set-group-identifier bits.
 Remote users are prevented from gaining higher privileges using a